superfaceai/parser/src/language/lexer/README.md

 String literals support single (`'`) and double quotes (`"`).
 Inside these quotes, only a limited set of characters is supported, others can be escaped (`\n, \r, \t, \\, \', \"`).
 Additionally, literals can be triple-quoted (`'''` or `"""`).
 These literals allow all characters (except for other triple quotes) inside, but do not allow escaping.

-## Decorators

-Decorators, or alternatively attributes, are keyword-like values prefixed with `@`.
-Defined decorators are:

-- `@safe`
-- `@unsafe`
-- `@idempotent`

-It is possible to merge these with keywords, but it might make semantical analysis a little bit easier later on.

 ## Identifiers

 Identifiers are user-defined names.
-Allowed identifiers have format: `[_a-zA-Z]+`.
+Allowed identifiers have format: `[_a-zA-Z][_a-zA-Z0-9]*`.
 Keywords are also parsed as identifiers, since all keywords are soft/scoped.

 ## Comments